School's Almost Out, But Summer Reading is In!

 Upper Grades (Grades 9–12)

 You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students.
-You can also find even more great recommendations in the Jewish American Heritage Month Collection on Sora!
-You can also visit our Jewish American Heritage Month webpage for more book suggestions, as well as other resources to learn more about Jewish Americans and Jewish history throughout the month of May.
+You can also find even more great recommendations on our Pride Month webpage, as well as in the Come as You Are collection, which features a range of contemporary and historical titles concerning LGBTQ+ topics, characters, and events, including fiction and non-fiction works.

 Missed our previous book recommendations?